 What is eBonding?

-With eBonding in place, you can choose to filter out what information you want to share with the other team and how you want to receive the information.
-This prevents unauthorized access to shared information and helps maintain privacy and confidentiality.
+With eBonding in place, you control what information you share with the other team and how you receive information back.
+This prevents unauthorized access and keeps sensitive data where it belongs.

-Why is eBonding important?
+Why is eBonding Important?

 What is ServiceNow?